-The leaves are narrow-elliptic to narrow-oblanceolate, to 20 mm long by 5 mm wide, and mostly dark green; however, bronze-copper coloured foliage is produced on all young shoots, creating a dramatic foliage contrast.
+Leptospermum spp have simple and alternate leaves.
+In this cultivar, the leaves are narrow-elliptic to narrow-oblanceolate, to 20 mm long by 5 mm wide, and mostly dark green; however, bronze-copper coloured foliage is produced on all young shoots, creating a dramatic foliage contrast.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.

 In this cultivar, the flowers are produced solitarily, to 20 mm in diameter, white in colour, occurring in spring to summer.
 It does not flower heavily but can be somewhat showy.

 The fruit (capsules) are to 10 mm in diameter, woody, persisting after seed release.

 This cultivar is popular due to its bronze-coloured foliage and hardiness.

 It grows readily in a sandy to heavier, free-draining soil, and will benefit from some enrichment, in full sun to part shade.
 It may not thrive in boggy soils.
 It is suited to subtropical, temperate and cool climate gardens.

 Can be pruned to create a dense and arching plant.
 Place in an area where it is free to spread out and be admired, and where it has room to expand its weeping form.

 Can withstand dry periods.
 Prune after flowering to control form and density.